Jermaine0Forbes/Laravel-How-To/readme.md

 - [how to change primary key name][prime-name]
 - [how to disable timestamps][timestamps]
 - [how to add your database information][data-info]
+- [how to change the created and updated timestamps][create-update]

 ## View
 - [how to extend a blade layout][extend]